RanolP/crowdin-strife/bot_any/README.md

 # bot_any

-BotAny makes you make a bot on any platform.
+Make a bot, on any platform.

 Current includes:

 - Discord Interactivity
 - Telegram